I'm looking for 1or parrot fish My cell is 0837841874 my l/line is 0319035788 Diane Maughan

 Sex: Sexual differences

-The Telescope Goldfish is readily available in fish stores and on-line, and is fairly inexpensive.
+The Telescope Goldfish is inexpensive and readily available in fish stores and online.

 Amy Bannister - 2014-09-09 hi, i was brought 2 telescope eye goldfish the other day in a bowl.. i know thats waayyyy too small for them but the guy in the shop said they'd be fine.
 I'm looking to upsize for them but really can't stretch to a 10 or 20 gallon tank at the moment. they are only about an inch ling each. will a 15L or 20L be enough for the time being, with a filter and airstone put into it. also could you suggest the best food for them a few people have said sinking pellets but they don't seem to be finding them very well